-While most of the enhancements in CFS are operational, the Department of Commerce sought additional resources to carry out several initiatives to further improve the quality of CFS data matching capabilities and facilitate the delivery of information on the effectiveness of education and workforce programs.
-To acquire additional resources, the Department applied for and received second competitive grant with the U.S. Department of Labor's Employment and Training Administration through the Workforce Data Quality Initiative (WDQI) Round VII program.
-The time period for this WDQI grant is from July 2019 through June 2021.
+While most of the enhancements in CFS are operational, NC Dept of Commerce sought additional resources to carry out several initiatives to further improve the quality of CFS data-matching capabilities and facilitate the delivery of information on the effectiveness of education and workforce programs.
+To acquire additional resources, the Department applied for and received a second competitive grant with the USDOL/ETA through the Workforce Data Quality Initiative (WDQI) Round VII program.
+The time period for this WDQI grant is from July 2019 through June 2022.